MicrosoftDocs/win32-pr.it-it/desktop-src/TermServ/imsrdpclientadvancedsettings-mininputsendinterval.md

 ## <a name="property-value"></a>Valore proprietà

-Nuovo intervallo, espresso in millisecondi.
+Nuovo intervallo, in millisecondi.
 Il valore predefinito è 100.

 ## <a name="error-codes"></a>Codici di errore